Be inspired. Lessons from the life of Maryam, mother of Jesus

 Allah did choose Adam and Noah, the family of Abraham, and the family of ‘Imran above all people (3:33)

+Allah Almighty mentioned her family as specially chosen.
 Her father, ‘Imran was the Chief of the Rabbis in Jerusalem and very righteous.
 Her mother was also very devout and respected.
-In addition, her uncle Zakariya, who became her guardian, was a prophet and his wife – Maryam’s maternal aunt too – was pious, so Maryam was born into a highly spiritual and knowledgeable family.
+In addition, her uncle Zakariya, who became her guardian, was a prophet, and his wife – Maryam’s maternal aunt too – was pious, so Maryam was born into a highly spiritual and knowledgeable family.

-Her father passed away before her birth, and her mother Hannah was barren, and vowed to God, that if she had a baby she would dedicate it to God’s service.
+Her mother Hannah was barren, and vowed to God that if she had a baby, she would dedicate it to God’s service.
 Her supplication was made expecting her baby to be a boy, as the tradition was that boys served in the House of God, so she was shocked when she delivered a baby girl.
-Nevertheless she fulfilled her oath and dedicated her daughter to a life of service in the House of God.
-An exception was made for her to do this as the daughter of Imran.
+Nevertheless, she fulfilled her oath and dedicated her daughter to a life of service in the House of God.
+An exception was made for her to do this as the daughter of ‘Imran, though ‘Imran had passed away before her birth.

 The importance of personal choice and freedom

 Maryam grew up praying and worshipping God with devotion.
 Maryam could have walked away from this life and rejected what her family had in mind for her.
-Could she have rebelled?
-Yes.
+She could have rebelled.

 Not all righteous parents have righteous offspring, because each one of us has personal choice.
 And we see this demonstrated in the story of Nuh, as his son refused to accept the word of God, and was drowned because he refused to board the ark.

-In life, we are free to believe, obey or disobey, or rebel.
+In life, we are free to believe and obey, or disobey and rebel.
 Our choices create our destiny, or said differently, we write our destiny through our choices.

 Yet while we assume Maryam was sheltered, as she was dedicated to learn the scriptures, she did not inhabit a cocoon.
 She was aware of reality, and she understood it.
 Sometimes we wrap our children in cotton wool, but Maryam was not like that – she knew the ways of the world.
 We know this through the conversations she had with the archangel Jibril.
 When he told her she would have a child, her first reaction was that she did not want to commit any sin – to have a baby out of wedlock.
 She was told of her destiny: